Chobbes/c495-presentation-2015/speech.md

       x :: A

   Means that "x" has the type A. Note that while Haskell uses two colons, one colon is also standard.
 This will be mixed a bit in the talk, but it should be clear from context.
+Note that "A" can be any type we want.

+      x :: Integer
+      y :: [Integer]

+  Would mean that x is an integer, and y is a list of integers.

   In languages like these pretty much everything has a type.
 Even functions.
 For instance we might say that addition has the type:

       (+) :: Integer -> Integer -> Integer

-  This may seem peculiar for some of you, but it literally just means that addition takes these two integers as an argument and produces an integer.
+  This may seem peculiar for some of you, but it literally just means that addition takes these two integers as an argument and produces an integer result.
 The arrows are a common notation in type theory, and there is good reason for it as we shall see.

   Also note that a type may be polymorphic.
 For instance you can have something like